vertica/VerticaPy/EXAMPLE.md

+Fare has a strong correlation with family size.
+This makes sense; a bigger family means more tickets.

-The fare is very correlated to the family size.
-It is normal as the bigger the family is, the greater the number of tickets they have to buy will be (so the fare as well).
-The survival is very correlated to the 'boat'.
-In case of linear model we will never be able to predict the survival of the passenger having no life boat.
-To be able to create a real predictive model, we must split the study into 2 use cases:
+Survival has a strong correlation the 'boat' column, which indicates whether the passenger bought a lifeboat.
+In the case of a linear model, we will never be able to predict the survival of a passenger without a life boat.

+To create a real predictive model, we must split the study into 2 use cases:
 <ul>
-    <li>Passengers having no lifeboat</li>
+    <li>Passengers with a lifeboat</li>
-    <li>Passengers having a lifeboat</li>
+    <li>Passengers without a lifeboat</li>
 </ul>

-We did a lot of operations to clean this table and nothing was saved in the DB !
+But wait, we've done a lot of work to prune this table, but nothing has been saved in the database!
 We can look at the Virtual Dataframe relation to be sure.

 ```python